 We only compared results of individual drugs or approved fixed dose combinations.
-Using multiple drugs that target different mechanisms or newer drugs that have more than one mechanism of action (e.g., tirzepatide) may achieve synergistic effects and provide greater weight loss.
-In addition to their weight loss properties, semaglutide and liraglutide as GLP-1 receptor agonists have also been shown to decrease blood sugar in individuals with pre-diabetes and diabetes mellitus, and to decrease major adverse cardiovascular events among individuals with diabetes mellitus.
+Using multiple drugs that work through different mechanisms may achieve synergistic effects.
+For example, tirzepatide, which is a GLP-1 and glucose-dependent insulinotropic polypeptide receptor agonist, is currently being studied in individuals with obesity and may provide greater weight loss than seen with GLP-1 agents alone.
+In addition to their weight loss properties, semaglutide and liraglutide as GLP-1 receptor agonists have also been shown to decrease blood sugar in individuals with prediabetes and diabetes mellitus, and to decrease major adverse cardiovascular events among individuals with diabetes mellitus.
 It is not known whether GLP-1 receptor agonists provide benefits to individuals with obesity that go beyond their weight loss effects compared to other approved weight loss drugs with different mechanisms of action.
 At present, this remains uncertain for individuals without diabetes mellitus using GLP-1 receptor agonists for weight loss and warrants future investigation.

 There is limited information available about the relative benefits and harms of these drugs in important subgroups including patients with lower BMIs.
 Similarly, for those with BMIs of greater than 40 where weight loss surgery is an option, the relative benefits and harms of these drugs compared to weight loss surgery is uncertain.
 Moreover, experts discussed that these medications are being used in individuals after weight loss surgery to treat or prevent weight regain, and the effects of their use here is also uncertain.
-For women of childbearing age, there is a lack of data on the potential impact of medications for weight reduction on fertility, maternal morbidity and mortality, and infant health.

 Trials of weight loss medications include populations that are underrepresented in terms of the percentage of men and minority groups.
 Weight reductions seen in these trials among men and women appeared similar.
 Since most trials included mostly White patients and given the large impact of obesity in Black Americans and other racial and ethnic groups, there is a need for more studies evaluating the outcomes of the various medications in these populations.
-For example, a post-hoc analysis of liraglutide trials showed similar weight reduction across racial and ethnic groups.74
+For example, a post-hoc analysis of liraglutide trials showed similar weight reduction across racial and ethnic groups.68